You want smart political talk without the meltdowns?

 That's a simple math equation.

-And the fact that he's been able to raise so much money with these far out radical thoughts is should concern all Americans.
+And the fact that he's been able to raise so much money with these far-out radical thoughts should concern all Americans.

 How much money has he raised?

-Well, it's tens of millions of dollars we believe he's gotten.
+Well, tens of millions of dollars, we believe he's gotten.

-Uh, and again, this is because it's a descendant seat so important, but also because a lot of Americans are okay with these radical ideas, and they're the ones who happen to have money to want to donate it.
+And again, this is because the Senate seat is so important, but also because a lot of Americans are okay with these radical ideas, and they're the ones who happen to have money that want to donate it.

 And when Republicans get upset about things, we go out and cut the grass.